SCROLL DOWN FOR OUR GUIDE

 One or two nights at the Jasmine Cruise is the perfect experience to unplug yourself from the city.
 The bay is known for its emerald water and thousands of towering limestone islands topped by rainforest.
 During the sail the light and views change, unlimited photos guaranteed.
 From dreamlike cloudy to colorful sunset.
 You just can't miss it !

 • • •

 Called the dry Halong, Ninh Binh neon green rice fields are pretty unique.
-The perfect hotel to stay in this calm valley is the Emeralda Resort.
+The perfect hotel in this calm valley is the Emeralda Resort.
 Take a boat ride between caves, towering limestones and rice fields in Tam Coc.
 Have lunch in Anh Dszung where you can ask for a daily menu to try real vietnamese local food.
-Be adventurous, rent a bike and ride by the rice fields to the extremely charming Bich Dong Pagoda where Catherine Deneuve filmed Indochine in 1991.
+Be adventurous, rent a bike and ride by the rice fields to the charming Bich Dong Pagoda where Catherine Deneuve filmed Indochine in 1991.

 Photos by Diego Zuko | Text by Ceci Mendez